 ZYTIGA® (abiraterone acetate) is a prescription medicine that is used along with prednisone.
-ZYTIGA® is used to treat men with castration-resistant prostate cancer (prostate cancer that is resistant to medical or surgical treatments that lower testosterone) that has spread to other parts of the body.
+ZYTIGA® is used to treat men with prostate cancer that has spread to other parts of the body.

-Before you take ZYTIGA®, tell your healthcare provider if you:
+Before taking ZYTIGA®, tell your healthcare provider about all of your medical conditions, including if you:

 - Have heart problems